Skip to content

 • This is naturally the case for shielded accounts as they use different keys by default.

-• For public accounts you need to create a separated account holding your public account balance.
+• For public accounts, you need to create a separate account holding your public account balance.

 What if I lose access to my server or keys?